quangis/transforge/docs/manual.md

 [^2]: A function that takes multiple arguments can be
     [rewritten][w:currying] to a sequence of functions.

-The `Language` class bundles up our types and operators into a transformation language.
+Now, we bundle up our types and operators into a transformation language with the `Language` class.
 For convenience, you can simply incorporate all types and operators in local scope:

     >>> sl = ct.Language(scope=locals())

+Now we have an object that represents the language, which we have called `sl`.
+We can now use the language's `.parse()` method to parse transformation *expressions*: complex combinations of operators.

+In addition to operators, such expressions may contain numbers.
+These numbers indicate concepts that are to be provided as input.
-Now that we have an object that represents the `sl` language, we can use its `.parse()` method to parse combinations of operators.
-Such expressions may also contain numbers or dashes `-` to indicate source concepts.
-The notation `expression : type` is used to explicitly indicate the type of a sub-expression.
-For example, the following expression represents a concept transformation that selects, from an unspecified set of objects, the object that is nearest to some unspecified object.
+Alternatively, a dash (`-`) may be used to indicate an concept that is not further specified.
+Finally, the notation `expression : type` is used to explicitly indicate the type of a sub-expression.

+For example, the following expression represents a concept transformation that selects, from an unspecified set of objects, the object that is nearest in distance to some other unspecified object.

     >>> expr = sl.parse("minimum (distance (- : Obj)) (- : C(Obj))")